-2. Complete a short questionnaire describing proposed field operations.
-Questionnaire can be obtained by contacting the park research coordinator.
+2. Complete a short questionnaire describing proposed field operations and email it to the preserve research coordinator.

 Application Review ProcessThe review process is designed to ensure that park resources and values, as well as other park users, are not unduly affected by the proposed research.
 In addition, we strive for consistency, equity, and fairness in our evaluation.
 Proposals for "internal" research (conducted by NPS employees) undergo the same review process.
 An interdisciplinary team will evaluate applications to determine potential impacts in several areas, including: natural resources (NEPA), cultural resources (NHPA Section 106, ARPA, NAGPRA), subsistence resources and/or activities (ANILCA Section 810), Wilderness (Section 4(c) of the 1964 Wilderness Act, with Minimum Requirement/Minimum Tool determination) and the Endangered Species Act (Section 7), among others.